sequelize/sequelize/docs/manual/core-concepts/model-basics.md

   modelName: 'User' // We need to choose the model name });

-// he defined model is the class itself console.log(User === sequelize.models.User); // true
+// the defined model is the class itself console.log(User === sequelize.models.User); // true
 ```